thomaspenny/Desktop-Application-for-Credit-Card-Fraud-Detection/README.md

 This project focuses on providing a detailed, explainable comparison of various models in a single, user-friendly environment.

+The intended dataset for this application can be downloaded here (link also included in app): https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/discussion?sort=undefined

 ## Key Features

 * **Model Comparison:** Runs and compares six popular classification models: